TL;DR

 2021-2022: Peak Consolidation Wave

-2021 stands as the most active year in Dynamics partner M&A history, with 10 verified major transactions.
+2021 stands as one of the most active years in Dynamics partner M&A history, with 10 verified major transactions.
 Global consultancies (EY, Capgemini), PE-backed platforms (Argano, HSO), and mid-market consolidators (Enavate, Sikich) all pursued acquisitions.

 | Year | Acquirer | Target | Significance |